wujunhao910/myir-st-tfa/docs/plat/st/stm32mp2.rst

 Boot with FIP
 ~~~~~~~~~~~~~
-You need to build BL2, BL31, BL32 (OP-TEE) and BL33 (U-Boot) before building FIP binary.
+You need to build BL2, BL31, BL32 (OP-TEE) and BL33 (U-Boot) and retrieve
+DDR PHY firmware before building FIP binary.

 U-Boot
 ______